SapitoSucio/froggo-guides/docs/script_commands.md

 	equip 1104;

-//The invoked character will now automatically equip a falchion when it's looted.
+//The invoked character will now automatically equip a falchion when It's looted.

 	autoequip 1104,1;